domijan/kh/README.md

 #> Jawa Tengah        0    0    0    0    0    0    0    0    1     0
 ```

-This could be changed to join each island to the two closest units as in
+The k value could be changed to 2 to join each island to the two closest
-this example with the countries of Asia.
+units as in this example with the countries of Asia.

 ``` r